December 2013 Spuyten Duyvil derailment: Aftermath

 It directed Metro-North to submit a plan for addressing these issues to it within 60 days.
-It was encouraged by the fact that many of the railroad's employees had cooperated thoroughly with investigators.
+That many of the railroad's employees had cooperated thoroughly with investigators was encouraging.

 Investigation

 A team from the National Transportation Safety Board (NTSB) was dispatched to the scene of the accident to investigate.
 It found that the train's brakes had been deployed seconds prior to the crash and that the tracks had no problems.
 From the train event recorders, the NTSB determined that the train was traveling at 82 mph; the speed limit for the section of track involved is 30 mph.
 The brakes had indeed been deployed, but had reached their maximum level five seconds after the train entered the curve.

 After being lifted from where they had come to rest and restored to the track, the cars involved were impounded by the NTSB and taken to Metro-North's yards at Croton-Harmon and Highbridge.
 Rockefeller surrendered his cell phone and submitted samples for drug and alcohol tests.
 When it was reported that his attention had lapsed prior to the accident, investigators announced that they would be assembling a timeline of his 72 hours preceding the accident to see whether they could find any explanation.